wdenton/splurge/splurge.markdown

 ## Background

-This project is based on a [JISC](http://www.jisc.ac.uk/) project called [MOSAIC (Making Our Shared Activity Information Count)](http://sero.co.uk/jisc-mosaic-documents.html).
-The documents there describe what they did, and our plan is based on that:
+We plan to implement in Ontario something close to the [JISC](http://www.jisc.ac.uk/) project called [MOSAIC (Making Our Shared Activity Information Count)](http://sero.co.uk/jisc-mosaic-documents.html).
+The documents there describe what they did, and our plan is based on that.

 * [MOSAIC Data Collection: A Guide](http://sero.co.uk/assets/090514%20MOSAIC%20data%20collection%20-%20A%20guide%20v01.pdf)
 * [MOSAIC Final Report](http://sero.co.uk/mosaic/100322_MOSAIC_Final_Report_v7_FINAL.pdf) (and [Appendices](http://sero.co.uk/mosaic/100212%20MOSAIC%20Final%20Report%20Appendices%20FINAL.pdf))